KLayout/klayout/macbuild/ReadMe.md

 On the other hand, Python 3.6 provided by Mac Ports is usable.
 Please try this (refer to 3B below) if you feel it's useful.

-# 3. Use-cases:
+# 3. Use-cases
 ### 3A.
-Debug build using the OS-standard script languages:
+Debug build using the OS-standard script languages
 1. Make a symbolic link from the parent directory (where 'build.sh' exists) to 'build4mac.py', that is,
 ```